Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "One of their respected Fleet Matriarchs stood up and told the Grandmatriarchs to pull their heads out of their… well.
 The point is, Henenwegir, or... oh, Hell, I can never pronounce her name.
 She finally had a vote go against her.
 I think a lot of the other Houses were starting to get fed up with her intransigence."
 Rockefeller smiled slightly.
 "So, now the Protectorate status of the Ten’Gewek looks set to go ahead and be formally recognized by the Dominion Security Council.
 Which means they get a seat at the war council."

-"That’s good...though, who exactly *is* protecting the Protectorate?
+"That’s good... though, who exactly *is* protecting the Protectorate?
 Did that ever get resolved?"

 "The Clans of the Gao have taken primary responsibility.
 We’re doing the operational work.
 It’s complicated, but it was felt that the Great Father was in the best position to protect them from the vagaries of representative governments.
 He…*really* likes them, and he’s probably going to be the Great Father for a very, *very* long time, so… Anyway.
 You, my friend, may one day find yourself in the Great Father’s employ instead of mine.
 But that’s for later.
 For now, the point is they’re safe."